Every man should own a wool suit.

 Stretch wool is more durable than your average fabric because the fibers don’t break easily.

-They are so forgiving that they can take a lot more abuse than most other material.
+They are so forgiving that they can take a lot more abuse than most other materials.

 However, stretch wool requires high maintenance to keep it in decent shape.